Financial Aid

 Fee Generated Post-Secondary Tuition Assistance Grant (PTAG)

 The Fee Generated Post-Secondary Tuition Assistance Grant is a need-based grant available to Florida residents enrolled in certificate programs of 120 or more clock hours.
-Students’ EFC must be less than or equal to 12,000, and they cannot be fully sponsored by a third-party (CareerSource, Vocational Rehab, etc.).
-PTAG funds may be offered for tuition and up to $500 toward fees or required tools, supplies, or uniforms for the first payment period, and tuition only for all remaining periods, not to exceed the amount of need.
-Additional details about the PTAG may be found in the Financial Aid Department.
+Students’ SAI must be less than or equal to 12,000, and their tuition cannot be fully funded from another source (CareerSource, Vocational Rehab, VA, etc.).
+PTAG funding calculations will be updated for the 2024-2025 school year shortly.
+Check back for additional details.
+More information about the PTAG may be found in the Financial Aid Department.

 If you need assistance in paying for your program, you must start by filling out the Free Application for Federal Student Aid (FAFSA).
 Without that, you will not be eligible for any financial aid.
 Please follow the steps below: